Synchronization

 2) Because the communication cycle is more efficient, it is less prone

-both connected at the same time.
-If there is a problem on either side,
+connected at the same time.
+If there is a problem on either side, the communication

-computers are online less frequently, minimizing their exposure to
+are online less frequently, minimizing their exposure to viruses and hacker

 4) Each store retains its own data.
 Remote stations are not dependent

-connection to the server is lost, stores have their own database and
+to the server is lost, stores have their own database and can continue

 selling offline.
 There is no risk of catastrophic downtime.

-be kept up-to-date (only 1 hour old) but you are not dependent on a
+world: data can be kept up-to-date (only 1 hour old) but you are not dependent

 Configure Synchronization

-needs to be setup.
-This is done by going to the
+to be setup.
+This is done by going to the Synchronize>Configure>Configure

 To begin, Synchronization Directories need to be specified.
 These are

-files that are coming in and need to be processed.
-These directories
+that are coming in and need to be processed.
+These directories are intermediary

 uses the "Out" folder in the C:/Main directory for outgoing fiels and